tonyrog/otp-cross/README.md

-# How to cross compile a working Erlang system
+# How to cross compile Erlang OTP including crypto and ncurses

-First get access to a cross compiler.
+First get install a cross compiler.
 Here I will use the arm-linux-gnueabi.

 Then follow the instructions below